Introduction

 Improves Thyroid Health

 Thyroid conditions like hyperthyroidism and hypothyroidism develop as a result of hormonal imbalances.
 Shoulder stand restores the blood flow to the thyroid region and improves its function.
 As a result, thyroid health improves.
-The thyroid hormone is vital for the growth and brain development in younger ones.
-It is more important for metabolism.
-Hence the health of thyroid determines the overall health of the body.
+The thyroid hormone is vital for the growth and brain development of younger ones.
+Also, it is more important for metabolism.
+Hence the health of the thyroid determines the overall health of the body.
 The regular practice of this posture improves whole-body health.

-Moreover, with regular practice, one can easily avoid health conditions like Goiter, thyroiditis, graves diseases, thyroid nodule, thyroid storm, hyperthyroidism, hypothyroidism, and even thyroid cancer.
+Moreover, with regular practice, one can easily avoid health conditions like Goiter, thyroiditis, graves diseases, thyroid nodules, thyroid storm, hyperthyroidism, hypothyroidism, and even thyroid cancer.

 Improves Parathyroid Health